Arpita192/GateGuard/README.md

 Prerequisites
 Node.js and npm (or yarn) installed

-A running instance of MongoDB (or MySQL)
+A running instance of MySQL

 Git